sebastian-nagel/pywb-wiki/PyWb-Architecture-and-Design.md

 pywb supports several views that render responses to the user.
 For non-archival content, Jinja2 template system is used to render html for query page.
-The template .html ca be configured in the YAML config or disabled altogether.
+The template .html can be configured in the YAML config or disabled altogether.

 For archival content, pywb supports either transparent replay which streams archival content unaltered, or a pluggable *RewritingReplayView* which supports url rewriting.

+Each view creates a *WbResponse* which is returned up the chain to the application callback and WSGI.

 ### Url Rewriting